BerkeleyLab/fiats/doc/joss/paper.md

   - Publishing and updating the Parallel Runtime Interface for Fortran (PRIF) [bonachea2024prif,prif-0.5], and
   - Developing the first PRIF implementation: [Caffeine](https://go.lbl.gov/caffeine) [@rouson2022caffeine].

-Fiats thus supports the study of deep learning for science and programming paradigms and patterns for deep learning in Fortran 2023.
+Fiats thus supports the study of deep learning for science and the study of programming paradigms and patterns for deep learning in Fortran 2023.

 # Statement of need
 Fortran 2008 introduced `do concurrent` for expressing loop-level parallelism and multi-image execution for SPMD/PGAS parallel programming in shared or distributed memory.